 The EPO is an independent supranational organization and has nothing to do with the European Union.
-However, within the implementation of the unitary patent system, no separate "EU Patent Office" will be established, but the already existing European Patent Office will be used.
+However, within the implementation of the unitary patent system, no separate "EU Patent Office" was established, but the already existing European Patent Office is used.
 This is a big difference to the application and granting of EU trade marks and EU designs.
 For this purpose, a separate EU authority was created with the EUIPO in Alicante/Spain.

 Before a unitary patent can be registered, a European patent must first be obtained in accordance with the European Patent Convention (EPC).
 When filing the application, one does not yet have to decide whether they want a unitary patent or validate the patent later nationally in the conventional way.
 Only after the grant decision one has to notify the EPO where and how they want to validate.
 In order to obtain a unitary patent, a "request for unitary effect" must be filed with the EPO within one month after publication of the notice of grant.
 EP patents granted before June 1, 2023, on the other hand, cannot be "converted" into a unitary patent.